-- For new employees : initial medical or fitness for work examination for employee assigned to a position with particular risks. - During a contract : medicals carried out at intervals set by occupational health. - Back-to-work medical after maternity leave or an absence due to occupational illness, an absence of at least 30 days when this is due to an accident at work or an absence of at least 60 days due to a non-occupational illness. - Mid-career medical visit: it must be conducted by the occupational health doctor during the calendar year in which the employee turns 45, or at any time set by the sector agreement (since 31 March 2022).
+- For new employees : initial medical or fitness for work examination for employee assigned to a position with particular risks. - During a contract : medicals carried out at intervals set by occupational health. - Back-to-work medical after maternity leave or an absence due to occupational illness, an absence of at least 30 days when this is due to an accident at work or an absence of at least 60 days due to a non-occupational illness.
+An employee can only return to work after a period of suspension after the back-to-work medical.

+- Mid-career medical visit : it must be conducted by the occupational health doctor during the calendar year in which the employee turns 45, or at any time set by the sector agreement.

-- End-of-career medical visits for employees benefiting from increased medical screening: to be conducted by the occupational health doctor as soon as possible after the end of exposure to hazards in the workplace, if this exposure stopped before the end of career, or otherwise before retirement.
+- End-of-career medical visits for employees benefiting from increased medical screening : to be conducted by the occupational health doctor as soon as possible after the end of exposure to hazards in the workplace, if this exposure stopped before the end of career, or otherwise before retirement.